zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-120.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #120: Return Values are Untouchable
+# Tip of the Week #120: Return Values are Untouchable

 > Originally posted as TotW #120 on August 16, 2012
 > by Samuel Benzaquen, (sbenza@google.com)